pbhenson/vSPC.py/README.md

 - Clients can connect using standard telnet, binary mode is negotiated automatically
 - Support VMs with multiple serial ports
+- Support limiting the number of clients which can connect to a VM, e.g. you can allow only one client to be connected to a VM at a time
+- Support port clear command through admin interface, which disconnects all clients for a VM

 # Lineage